StanJulia/CmdStan.jl/README.md

 Note 2: Additional work is needed on documentation.

-Note 3: Works with several other packages in the StanJulia organization, i.e. StanMCMCChainExamples is under development.
+Note 3: Works with several other packages in the StanJulia organization, i.e. StanMamba, StanDataFrames and StanMCMCChain.
+StanMCMCChainExamples is under development.
+StanMamba will be completed once Mamba is ported to Julia 1.0.

 Note 4: Tested on Julia v0.7.0, Julia v1.0.0 and Julia 1.1-dev

 Note 5: For now the build.jl is skipped.
 Please let me know if this is inconvenient.

-Note 6: Master branch contains a Project.toml
+Note 6: Master (will be released as v5.0.0) branch contains a Project.toml.